 ✅Choose an operator that takes telecom fraud seriously and has put in place the right tools to fight back against these scammers.

-✅Be cautious with personal information: Avoid sharing sensitive information, such as social security numbers, credit card details, or passwords, over the phone unless you are certain of the caller’s identity.
+✅Be cautious with personal information: Avoid sharing sensitive information, such as social security numbers, credit card details, or passwords.
+Never share your passwords!

 ✅Verify the caller’s identity: If you receive a call from an unfamiliar organization or an individual claiming to be from a known company, ask for verification.
 Look up the official contact details of the organization and contact them independently to confirm the legitimacy of the call.